 It is no April Fool's joke, our community collectively lost an estimated $390 million in funding over the last decade because of an undercount of citizens in the 2010 census.

-As of April 3, Alachua County's response rate is only 42.1%.
+As of August 4, Alachua County has surpassed it’s 2010 self-response rate and is at 62.4%.
+Let’s not stop there!
+Four in ten households still haven’t participated.
 Our community goal is to be at least 80%.
 Alachua County can't get there without your help.

 So please, if you have not already done so, count everyone that resides in your home today.